PostgreSQL Connector

 Query formatting

-Instead of generating dynamic queries and sanitizing SQL yourself, you can use generic queries with query formatting.
+Instead of generating dynamic queries and sanitizing SQL manually, it is possible to use generic queries with query formatting.

 Formatted queries can either use numbered parameter placeholders like $1, $2, etc., or can use named parameter placeholders like ${variableKey}.